johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 An unacceptably high number of users were dropping out of the *product refine user journey* when trying to refine facets of a product.

-## User testing
+## 1. User Research

 Although we had data to tell us what the problems were, I needed to verify exactly the reasons why.
-To achieve this, I mapped out the two problematic user journeys and organised a user testing session to run tests on with real users.
+To achieve this, I mapped out the two problematic user journeys and organised a user testing session with real users from within the target user persona groups.

-I setup several remote testing sessions and tasks with target users of each of the three main JD Williams "power brands".
+I setup several remote testing sessions and tasks with expected users of each of the three main JD Williams "power brands".
 The testing service I used was through a company called "What Users Do", which records the screen and voice of the user as they go through the tasks they are set.

 Following completion of all the testing sessions, I observed users often struggled to both find and also refine, facets of products they were told to search for.
-I then noted down specific pain points in the interface into a document which was circulated to the business analysts on the project.
+I then noted down specific pain points in the interface into a document which was circulated to the business analysts for review.

 ## Discovery